-- (A) Oil and gas pipelines shall be sited a minimum of 50 feet away from residential and non-residential buildings.
+- (A) Oil and gas pipelines shall be located underground except to the extent above ground connections to surface oil and gas facilities are necessary. - (BA) Oil and gas pipelines shall be sited a minimum of 50 feet away from residential and non-residential buildings.
 This distance shall be measured from the nearest edge of the oil and gas pipeline.
-Increased setbacks of up to 150 feet may be required for public safety on a case-by-case basis in consideration of the size, pressure, and type of oil and gas pipeline being proposed. - (B) Oil and gas pipelines that pass within 150 feet of residential or non-residential building or the high-water mark of any surface water body shall incorporate leak detection, secondary containment, or other mitigation, as appropriate. - (C) To the maximum extent feasible, oil and gas pipelines shall be aligned with established roads in order to minimize surface impacts and reduce habitat fragmentation and disturbance. - (D) To the maximum extent feasible, operators shall share existing oil and gas pipeline easements and consolidate new corridors for oil and gas pipeline easements to minimize surface impacts. - (E) The legal description of the location of all new oil and gas pipelines must be recorded on the respective property with the Larimer County Clerk and Recorder within thirty (30) days of completion of construction. - (F) Coordinates of all oil and gas pipelines shall be provided in a format suitable for input into the City's GIS system depicting the locations and type of above and below ground facilities. - (G) Operators shall use boring technology when crossing streams, rivers, irrigation ditches or wetlands with a pipeline to minimize negative impacts to the channel, bank, and riparian areas, except that open cuts may be used across irrigation ditches if the affected ditch company approves the technique.
+Increased setbacks of up to 150 feet may be required for

+- public safety on a case-by-case basis in consideration of the size, pressure, and type of oil and gas pipeline being proposed. - Oil and gas pipelines that pass within 150 feet of residential or non-residential building or the high-water mark of any surface water body shall incorporate leak detection, secondary containment, or other mitigation, as appropriate. - (DC) To the maximum extent feasible, oil and gas pipelines shall be aligned with established roads in order to minimize surface impacts and reduce natural habitat fragmentation and disturbance. - (ED) To the maximum extent feasible, operators shall share existing oil and gas pipeline easements and consolidate new corridors for oil and gas pipeline easements to minimize surface impacts. - (FE) The legal description of the location of all new oil and gas pipelines must be recorded on the respective property with the Larimer County Clerk and Recorder within thirty (30) days of completion of construction. - (GF) Coordinates of all oil and gas pipelines shall be provided in a format suitable for input into the City's GIS system depicting the locations and type of above and below ground facilities. - (HG) Operators shall use boring technology when crossing streams, rivers, irrigation ditches or wetlands with a pipeline to minimize negative impacts to the channel, bank, and riparian areas, except that open cuts may be used across irrigation ditches if the affected ditch company approves the technique. - (I) Special conditions of approval for all gathering lines and transmission lines: - (1) Operator must make available to the city upon request all records submitted to PHMSA or the PUC including those related to inspections, pressure testing, pipeline accidents and other safety events. - (2) Operator shall comply with Fort Collins right-of-way permit and easement processes for all gathering lines installed in Fort Collins owned property or rights-of-way.